A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 ## Part 6: Pinnacle of Avarice (Party Level 17, xp 900)
   - Be wary of running too many encounters together, or of casting too many area affect spells from groups of identical creatures.
+  - Use the politics to your advantage here.
+While all the leaders (Viorian, Khalib, Ceoptra) are loyal to Karzoug, they each want and expect to be next in line to be the future runelord of greed.

 ### X1 Entrance Ramp (xp 60, low)
   - There is one warden of wind for each party member